Can Orbital-Selective N\'eel Transitions Survive Strong Nonlocal Electronic Correlations?

-Further, we propose a new mechanism for the orbital-selective N\'eel transition (\mbox{OSNT}) that can be realised in a system with different bandwidths in the absence of Hund's coupling for an arbitrarily strong local Coulomb interaction.
-Interestingly, this OSNT occurs differently in the weak- and strong-coupling regimes, which can be associated respectively with the Slater and Heisenberg mechanisms of the N\'eel transition.
-Finally, we find that despite the absence of Hund's coupling, the electrons in different orbitals still do interact by means of the interorbital local Coulomb potential.
+In this work using an advanced many-body approach that includes spatial fluctuations beyond DMFT we propose a mechanism for the orbital-selective N\'eel transition (\mbox{OSNT}) that can be realised in a system with different bandwidths in the absence of Hund's coupling for an arbitrarily strong local Coulomb interaction.
+We find that the OSNT occurs differently in the weak- and strong-coupling regimes, which can be associated respectively with the Slater and Heisenberg mechanisms of the N\'eel transition.
+Interestingly, despite the absence of Hund's coupling, the electrons in different orbitals still do interact by means of the interorbital local Coulomb potential.
 This interaction manifests itself in the Kondo screening of the local magnetic moment of the narrow orbital by itinerant electrons of the wide orbital, which results in a simultaneous formation of the local moment in both orbitals.

-{\it Model.} We consider a half-filled two-orbital Hubbard model with the following Hamiltonian:
+{\it Model and method.} We consider a half-filled two-orbital Hubbard model on a cubic lattice described by the Hamiltonian: